 Dylan and I worked together on an interactive film project, Profiles of the Forgotten.
 Now, we are combining our talents in a new way – literature alongside a video game.

-Technologically, Ambrose Hunter will be cannibalizing my past two video game projects, CARPG-13 and Naughty P: Xanax for Breakfast, using the driving code and character code, respectively.
+Technologically, Ambrose Hunter will be cannibalizing my past two video game projects, reusing the driving code and character code of one and the other.
 I will also be adding new systems which have not been implemented in prior games, including a save system, a time system (time is always passing and there is a night/day cycle) as well as an open world exploration model – you will be able to explore areas without being forced to do anything in particular, but there will also be missions and characters for you to meet.
 You will also be attacked by homeless people and infested by cockroaches.